 I live with my wife and three daughters in Phnom Penh, Cambodia.
 We moved here in 2010 after living in Japan for the previous eight years.
 I grew up in Albuquerque, New Mexico (USA), attended Occidental College in Los Angeles, CA with a degree in International Relations (1989), and completed a M.A. in Crosscultural Studies at the Fuller School of Intercultural Studies in Pasadena, California (1998).
-I lived and worked in the Los Angeles area for a total of 15 years, including several years working in professionally in social work and as a volunteer with a church-based youth program in the inner-city.
+I lived and worked in the Los Angeles area for a total of 15 years, including several years in social work and as a volunteer with a church-based youth program in the inner-city.